 Read more about Timothy Dalton and Daniel Craig

 - Daniel Craig on Wikipedia

 - Will Daniel Craig be in a fifth Bond film?

 - Interview: Daniel Craig tells what he thinks of Bond

-- James Bond FAQ – This is a great book that Sarah has loved for years!
+- James Bond FAQ – This is a great book that Ashar has loved for years!

 James Bond movies starring Timothy Dalton (in order)

 James Bond movies starring Daniel Craig (in order)

 A bonus Daniel Craig movie recommendation

 You should definitely check out Defiance, a World War II movie based on a true story about the Bielski Brothers, which also stars Daniel Craig.
 Ashar absolutely fell in love with this movie and with the Bielskis’ story.